-Where the trustee realises an asset on behalf of a secured creditor and receives remuneration out of the proceeds (see paragraph 8.1 below), he should disclose the amount of that remuneration to the committee (if there is one), to any meeting of creditors convened for the purpose of determining his fees, and in any reports he sends to creditors.
+Where the liquidator realises an asset on behalf of a secured creditor and receives remuneration out of the proceeds (see paragraph 8.1 below), he should disclose the amount of that remuneration to the committee (if there is one), to any meeting of creditors convened for the purpose of determining his fees, and in any reports he sends to creditors.

-5.5 Reporting - general
+5.5 Reporting in compulsory liquidations

-It should be borne in mind that there is no statutory requirement for the trustee to report to creditors until the conclusion of the assignment.
-In most such cases, therefore, creditors will receive no information during the course of the bankruptcy unless they specifically request it.
+It should be borne in mind that in compulsory liquidations there is no statutory requirement for the liquidator to report to creditors until the conclusion of the assignment.
+In most such cases, therefore, creditors will receive no information during the course of the liquidation unless they specifically request it.